calculquebec/cq-formation-advanced-python/reference/02-interpreter.md

 Time = 0.7333470000000000 sec
 ~~~

 That was fast.
 We are still about twice slower than C, but it's not bad, taking into account we did not have to change a single line of code.
-It is important to note that PyPy has it's [limits](http://pypy.org/compat.html):
+It's important to note that PyPy has its [limits](http://pypy.org/compat.html):

 1. It is only Python 2.7.10 compliant, not 3.x (yet).
 2. It supports most of the standard library modules.